CSS-Tricks/MovingBoxes/README.markdown

 ### Usage & Options ([Demo](http://chriscoyier.github.com/MovingBoxes))

 	$('.slider').movingBoxes({
 		startPanel   : 1,         // start with this panel
 		width        : 800,       // overall width of movingBoxes
 		panelWidth   : .5,        // current panel width adjusted to 50% of movingBoxes width
 		reducedSize  : .8,        // non-current panel size: 80% of current panel size
 		imageRatio   : 4/3,       // Image ratio set to 4:3
 		speed        : 500,       // animation time in milliseconds
-		fixedHeight : true,  // if true, slider height set to max panel height; if false, slider height will auto adjust. hashTags    : true,  // if true, hash tags are enabled wrap        : false  // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends });
+		fixedHeight  : true,      // if true, slider height set to max panel height; if false, slider height will auto adjust. hashTags     : true,      // if true, hash tags are enabled wrap         : false      // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends buildNav     : false,     // if true, navigation links will be added navFormatter : null,      // function which returns the navigation text tooltipClass : 'tooltip', // added to the navigation, but the title attribute is blank unless the link text-indent is negative panelTitle   : 'h2',      // panel title selector; this can also be a jQuery selector, e.g. 'h2.title' panelText    : 'p'        // panel content contained within this tag; this can also be a jQuery selector, e.g. 'p.wrap' });

 ### Methods